M0r13n/ideen/DevOps/Ansible.md

 Roles are collections of re-usable and shareable steps of execution.
 Unlike Playbooks roles itself are not executable.
 Instead, roles refine a set of tasks and additional files to configure a host for a certain *role*.
 Thus, the name role.
 Playbooks are more or less a mapping of roles and hosts.
 They are often used to combine multiple roles together to fulfill a specific purpose.

+### How does it work?

+Ansible uses the **Ansiballz** framwork.
+This framework contains boilerplate code such as argument parsing, formatting of return values as JSON.
+Parts of the module can be imported using `import from ansible.module_utils`.

+When a module gets execute, Ansiballz constructs a zipfile – which includes the module file, files in `ansible/module_utils` that are imported by the module, and some boilerplate to pass in the module’s parameters.
+The zipfile is then Base64 encoded and wrapped in a small Python script which decodes the Base64 encoding and places the zipfile into a temp directory on the managed node.
+It then extracts just the Ansible module script from the zip file and places that in the temporary directory as well.
+Then it sets the PYTHONPATH to find Python modules inside of the zip file and imports the Ansible module as the special name, `__main__`.
+Importing it as `__main__` causes Python to think that it is executing a script rather than simply importing a module.
+This lets Ansible run both the wrapper script and the module code in a single copy of Python on the remote machine.

 ### Sample Playbooks

 #### Regenerate SSH Host keys